SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 Total count of Code Smell issues.

 **New Code Smells** (`new_code_smells`)
-Total count of Code Smell issues raised for the first time in the New Code period.
+Total count of Code Smell issues raised for the first time on New Code.

 **Maintainability Rating** (`sqale_rating`)
 (Formerly the SQALE rating.)